Helen McCookerybook: The Chefs

 Her move to Brighton coincided with the emergence of punk and she joined her first band Joby and the Hooligans in 1978, learning to play the bass in the process.
 They were mentored by the late Vi Subversa of the Poison Girls, and gained some notoriety on the local scene.
 The band was short-lived.
-In 1979 she formed The Chefs with guitarist Carl Evans, later joined by James McCallum on second guitar and Russell Greenwood on drums.
+In 1979 she formed the Chefs with guitarist Carl Evans, later joined by James McCallum on second guitar and Russell Greenwood on drums.

 Her pseudonym was acquired after a local journalist called her up for a "punk" name, to be attributed to a photo of all the bands in Brighton at the time.
 On the spur of the moment she said, "Helen McCookerybook".
 When the article came out, the headline to the double page spread read "Helen McCookerybook is the one in the back in the hat", and the name stuck.

 The Chefs contributed two tracks to Attrix Records' Vaultage 79 (Another Two Sides Of Brighton) compilation album, after which the label released a 4-track EP in 1980.
 The EP came to the attention of John Peel, who gave it repeated airplay.
 He invited them to do two Peel Sessions for him (one recorded under the band name Skat).
-In 1981 the band moved to London, after which Attrix released the single 24 Hours, which was later re-released on Graduate Records.
+In 1981 the band moved to London, after which Attrix released the single "24 Hours", which was later re-released on Graduate Records.
 A demo album was recorded for Graduate, but it didn't come to fruition, and the band disbanded in 1982 due to musical differences.

+In 2022 Helen and James McCallum, sibling members of the band, started rehearsing together again.
+In early 2023 they had rearranged, for two guitars and vocals, four of the Chefs songs.
+They went on to perform two gigs, one in London and the other in Brighton, settling on the name of The Pop-Up Chefs for their musical project.
+In 2024 they recorded these song arrangements and released a 4-Track EP vinyl record called The Pop-Up Chefs EP on Gare du Nord Records in 2025.